 Capture One works with a preview image during editing and zooming.
-This is much faster then reading the raw data and rendering a new image at each redraw.
-For each image that Capture One opens or imports it generates a preview once and stores that preview for future use.
+This is much faster than reading the raw data and rendering a new image at each redraw.
+For each image that Capture One opens or imports, it generates a preview once and stores that preview for future use.

 With Capture One Pro you can pack a raw file into an EIP file.
 An EIP file contains the original raw file and the settings you made with Capture One.
 The advantage of EIP is that it is easy to transport a raw file with settings to another system.
 The disadvantage is that only Capture One can read EIP.
 Note that you can unpack an EIP file into its original state.

 You can pack to EIP manually or let Capture One Pro do it for you automatically.

 In the EIP Packing section, you set whether Capture One will pack raw files to EIP.
 You can set this individually when importing or capturing (=tethering).

 This is a setting that affects Sessions only and the setting does not apply to Express (for Sony).
 Note that Catalogs can handle EIP files both on import and export.

 By default, Capture One Pro not only lets you edit raw files but also JPEG, TIFF, and PNG files.
 In the Editing section, you can disable editing for each of the processed file formats.

 Since Capture One DB does not allow editing of these processed file formats, these settings are removed in DB mode.

 In addition, there is a setting Make new files writable by everyone (macOS only).
 It eases up the read/write permissions of new files to the Everyone group.
 By default, this group has no access.

 You are advised to enable this setting if you work with EIP files that are transferred to other computers.
 EIP packages need to be writable by other users than the one who created them.